kkoppin001/kkoppin001/README.md

 ## 🩵 Hi!
 I'm Kalli!

-I am currently pursuing a Bachelor of Science degree in Computer Science and a Cybersecurity Analytics Certificate at Wright State University.
-I am an avid Apple user! <3
+I am currently pursuing a Bachelor of Science degree in Computer Science and a Cybersecurity Analytics Certificate at Wright State University <3

 ---